The Ultimate Beijing Guide: Transport

 One of the biggest downfalls of backpacking cities is the sheer size and distance needed to travel from A to B. Everything is spread out far and wide requiring a network of different transport to get there.
-Despite the horrendously enormous size of Beijing and its surrounding burrows, its surprising to find such efficient and in many ways, reliable range of options to travel throughout the city.
+Despite the horrendously enormous size of Beijing and its surrounding burrows, it’s surprising to find such an efficient and in many ways, reliable range of options to travel throughout the city.

 Beijing has a subway system which stands up to the demands and requirements of this major city.
 It covers every corner of the city’s monstrous outreach via its 17 individual lines.
-There will be a subway station marked by a blue D close-by wherever you’ll find yourself in Beijing, can guaranteed there’s one heading in your direction.
+There will be a subway station marked by a blue D close by wherever you’ll find yourself in Beijing, can guarantee there’s one heading in your direction.
 The subway covers practically every major attraction within Beijing.
 The lines even extend to the airport which provides a line directly into the heart of the city.

-It’s also one of the cheapest forms of travel available, based on distance it will cost anywhere between 3-9 RMB per trip.
-Given the distances and speed in which it gets you to your destination, it’s quite a bargain.
+It’s also one of the cheapest forms of travel available, based on the distance it will cost anywhere between 3-9 RMB per trip.
+Given the distances and speed at which it gets you to your destination, it’s quite a bargain.
 This is also one of the few transport options which can be paid for with a transport card.

 There has to be a negative with everything.
-With the subway, its undeniable that at times this can be a very irritating form of travel.
+With the subway, it’s undeniable that at times this can be a very irritating form of travel.
 This is particularly down to the sheer number of people who’ve also chosen the subway as their preferred method of travel (rightly so).
 People who have no concept of personal space or general politeness with the constant barging and standing in the way.
-Its not an unusual site seeing some local Chinese person, face buried in their phone stepping off the escalator and completely blocking the way…fucking irritating.
+It’s not an unusual site seeing some local Chinese person, face buried in their phone stepping off the escalator and completely blocking the way…fucking irritating.

 Regardless of these minor downfalls, the subway (just like any other city) is clearly the overall best way of travelling within a city.